-- Proposal anonymisation: In view of the future deployment of Dual-Anonymous Peer Review (DAPR), ESO strongly encourages applicants to formulate the scientific rationales of their proposals following the anonymisation rules and examples described in this link, which also gives a detailed description of the DAPR paradigm.
-Period 106 will be used as a dry run, both to make the community aware of the upcoming implementation of DAPR and to test its practical, procedural and policy aspects.
-In Period 106, proposal anonymisation will not be mandatory.
-Nevertheless, applicants should take advantage of the dry run to practice with the new writing style required by the dual-anonymous paradigm, following the guidelines provided in the link above. - The p1 tool: The p1 tool for the preparation and submission of regular observing proposals was deployed in Period 105.
-It represents the first part of a broader overhaul of the ESO Phase 1 system that also entails a significant modernisation of the Observing Programmes Committee, refereeing process, and related tools.
-The p1 system is web-based, resembles the p2 tool, and includes many new features.
+• Proposal anonymisation: Period 108 marked the full deployment of the Dual-Anonymous Peer Review (DAPR) in the evaluation of proposals for observations at ESO telescopes.
+Applicants must formulate the scientific rationales of their proposals following the anonymisation rules and examples described in this link, which also gives a detailed description of the DAPR paradigm.
+While Period 106 was used as a dry run, both to make the community aware of the upcoming implementation of DAPR and to test its practical, procedural and policy aspects, from Period 108 proposal anonymisation is mandatory.
+Failure to abide by the DAPR rules may lead to the disqualification of the proposal.